NafiurSiddiqui/wp-learner/Readme.md

 - ## style.css ( MUST )

-  check out [style.css]('./style.css') for further details.
-If you have a builder like parcel, webpack, etc, you wanna register them through functions inside your [functions]('/functions.php').
+  - check out [style.css]('./style.css') for further details.
+This css comment enlist the necessary data at the beginning to become a workable theme.
 Check out how we register the style with built-in wp functions.

-- At the top you wanna write the theme meta data inside the css comment.

-- ## Theme image

-  Place your image in the root dir and name it `screenshot.png` strictly.
-Now you will see the theme picture inside the WP dashboard.

 - ## Single.php ( Must )

   A must have file with this name in order to show a single post with new layouts.
-Shows posts.
+Shows a post.

 - ## Single-[custom type].php